 - Being on time, present, and engaged in all class sessions + high quality participation in 50% of the class sessions would be the equivalent of an A participation grade. - Being on time, present, and engaged in all class sessions, but with limited participation would be the equivalent of a B participation grade. - If a student is on the cusp of a B+/A- for her participation grade and receives positive feedback from her peers, she would be bumped up to an A-.

-E. Other Short Written Work
+F. Other Short Written Work

-A portion of your grade will depend on the timely completion of three short assignments:
+A portion of your grade will depend on the timely completion of two short assignments:

-- 1. Submission of preliminary course goals;
+1. Submission of Personal Growth Statement; and

-- 2. Preparation for video review; and

-- 3. Submission of peer feedback during the final week of class
+2. Submission of peer feedback during the final week of class